aptos-labs/aptos-core/developer-docs-site/docs/sdks/ts-sdk/typescript-sdk-overview.md

 - Get TokenData
 - Get Token of an Account

-## Validation for Transaction Builder and BCS
+## Validation for the Transaction Builder and BCS

 The [BCS](https://docs.rs/bcs/latest/bcs/) is used to assemble and serialize the transaction payloads for signing and submission.